 Lodge had definite views on the role of the university in educating the imagination.
 In the fall of 1931 various people debated in the editorial pages of the Winnipeg Free Press whether or not science and literature were “parallel functions of the human mind”.
 Some argued that science was a body of fact to which new information can be added as acquired, but that literature was something else and that new writing did not make older authors obsolete.
 Another debater argued that literature courses at the university should not deal with older writers but with new writers in the way that science deals only with the newest ideas.
 Lodge disputed that science was simply a body of fact: “Science thus represents an adventure of the spirit, quite as much as poetry, and has quite as much power to thrill the imagination and liberate the mind from instinctive and local prejudices.”
 He believed that a student of science should study the history of science in order to “acquire background and culture”.
 He did not believe that either Science or Arts departments at universities should turn out technicians, but that “the primary function of our university departments is, surely, to enlighten and liberate the minds of our students so that, whatever their professions or interests in after-

-Lodge’s contribution to the Free Press debate was titled “Science and Literature” and appeared in the Winnipeg Free Press, Oct 10, 1931, p11.
-McLuhan would naturally have followed this debate and doubtless discussed it with his father and with fellow students (and future UT colleagues) like Tom Easterbrook and Carlton Williams.
+Lodge’s contribution to the Free Press debate was titled “Science and Literature”4 and appeared in the Winnipeg Free Press, Oct 10, 1931, p11.
+McLuhan would naturally have followed this debate and doubtless discussed it with his father and with friends of his (and future UT colleagues) like Tom Easterbrook and Carlton Williams.

 - At this time E.K Brown was the head of the English Department at UM. having come from UT as McLuhan was leaving Winnipeg for Cambridge.
 Brown stayed only 2 years at UM before returning to UT.
 Later, he was the chair of the English Department at Chicago when McLuhan was attempting to land a job there in the middle 1940’s.
 But McLuhan does not seem to have contacted him then — he was apparently interested in the sort of position at Chicago that only Robert Hutchins and John Nef might have provided.
 See Marchand 98-99. ↩